Caring for a New Puppy

 Commitment to Your Puppy's Lifetime

-But they need your love and care forever.
-Be sure that you understand the long-term and lifetime commitment involved before succumbing to the charms of a cute little puppy.
+Dogs need your love and care forever.
+Be sure that you understand the long-term and lifetime commitment involved before succumbing to the charms of a new puppy.